humnetlab/WorkReach/README.md

 | `income_proxy_*.csv` | Mean and median wage per destination zone, with worker counts |

 Sources by city.
-Employment and commuting data for the Bay Area and Los Angeles are derived from **Replica**; the tables here are aggregates and carry no raw Replica data or data extracts.
+Employment and commuting data for the Bay Area and Los Angeles are derived from Replica; the tables here are aggregates and carry no raw Replica data or data extracts.
 Mexico City uses DENUE and the 2020 population census from INEGI, with mobility from location-based services licensed from Quadrant.
 Rio de Janeiro uses RAIS and the 2010 demographic census from IBGE, with the same mobility source.
 The